Making decisions for another person

 • communicate decisions through any means.

-If someone has dementia or a severe brain injury, then they may be classed as lacking mental capacity.
+If someone has dementia or a severe brain injury, following a decision specific Mental Capacity Assessment, then they may be classed as lacking mental capacity in relation to the decision that they are being assessed for.
+For example, how do I want my care needs met?

 Find out more on the NHS website about the Mental Capacity Act.